Renault Duster cars are equipped with steering with a gear-rack type steering mechanism and a hydraulic booster

-The connection between the steering rack and the ball joint of the steering rod is protected from dirt and moisture by a corrugated rubber boot.
+The connection of the steering rack and the tie rod ball joint is protected from dirt and moisture by a corrugated rubber boot.

 The cover is fixed with a steel disposable clamp on the steering gear housing, and the cover is held on the steering rod by a spring clamp - while the narrow belt of the cover must coincide with the groove made on the steering rod.